Huy-DNA/MPiSC/report/chapters/distributed-queues/index.typ

       + Hosted at the dequeuer.
       + This array is organized in a similar manner as a min-heap: At index `0` is the root node.
 For every index $i gt 0$, $floor((i - 1) / 2)$ is the index of the parent of node $i$.
 For every index $i gt 0$, $2i + 1$ and $2i + 2$ are the indices of the children of node $i$.
     + `Dequeuer_rank`: `uint32_t`
       + The rank of the dequeuer process.
+This is read-only.
     + `Timestamps`: A read-only *array* `[0..size - 2]` of `remote<timestamp_t>`, with `size` being the number of processes.
       + The entry at index $i$ corresponds to the `Min_timestamp` distributed variable at the enqueuer with an order of $i$.
 ]